cwru-pat/macro_lightning/README.rst

 Constraints from Macro-Induced Lightning
 ========================================

 Welcome to ``macro_lightning``, the code-base for a paper on constraining macroscopic dark matter models with observations of lightning on Earth and Jupiter.
 If you are looking for the paper, the peer-reviewed journal article will be `linked here <https://journals.aps.org/prd/>`_ and the `arXiv preprint here <https://arxiv.org/abs/2006.16272>`_.
-Alternatively, the source code for the paper is included as a sub-module in the folder "papers_and_presentations/paper".
+Alternatively, the source code for the paper is included as a sub-module in the folder "docs/papers_and_presentations/paper".

 Macroscopic dark matter (macros) is a broad class of alternative candidates to particle dark matter.
 These candidates would transfer energy to matter primarily through elastic scattering.
 A sufficiently large macro passing through the atmosphere would produce a straight channel of ionized plasma.
 If the cross-section of the macro is ``\sigma_x \gtrapprox 6 \times 10^{-9} \rm{cm}^2``, then under atmospheric conditions conducive to lightning (eg. a thunderstorm) the plasma channel would be sufficient to seed a lightning strike with a single leader.

 This is entirely unlike ordinary bolt lightning in which a long sequence of hundreds or thousands of few-meter-long leaders are strung together.
 This macro-induced lightning would be extremely straight, and thus highly distinctive.
 Neither wind shear nor magnetohydrodynamic instabilities would markedly spoil its straightness.
 The only photographically documented case of a straight lightning bolt is probably not straight enough to have been macro-induced.

-For any discussion or derivations, see thee paper.
+For any discussion or derivations, see the paper.
 For code documentation, see `ReadTheDocs <https://github.com/cwru-pat/macro_lightning>`_.
 This is the raw code.

 .. container::